cainam/home-cluster-deployment/README.md

 - with podman 5.8: change k8s-1-int from boltDB to sqlite: podman system migrate --database-backend sqlite
 - try to create modules for Ansible: kustom, gateway, dependencies, upgrades (e.g. postgresql), code (infopage/auth-operator)
 - if can be executed only on control host: replace getting vars from shell output via register, use     task_timestamp: "{{ lookup('pipe', 'date +%Y%m%d%H%M%S') }}" instead, if it is reading files, use slurp
+- var/images: split build script snippets so multiple required images can be used (e.g. traefik has go and nodejs, so run a part on go builder, another on nodejs builder)
 - standard: PullPolicy Always, but this would block pod creation if registry is unavailable.
 Solution: set Always as standard, but run an operator to check for failures and correct the deployment, first code at roles/deploy/files/curator/curator.py
+- traefik dashboard not accessible, webui is not compiled, yarn build:prod is missing in build, issue with command yarn build:prod, yarn install needs to run (maybe as very first?" to pull rollup musl
+- kubelet config cleanup, file or configmap leading

 - postgresql major version update: include docker build in playbook, parameterize versions and other vars set, triggered for major version upgrade
 => how to detect a major upgrade? dynamically load role from outside main ansible playbook, then perform update, then continue as usual